thebearingedge/type-diff/README.md

 assert.equal(diff(Type, value, { subset: true }), null)
 ```

 `instanceOf`: used to check whether a `value` is an instance of a `Type`.
-This can be overridden in the case that a given value cannot be a `Subtype`.
+This can be overridden in the case that a given value must not be a `Subtype`.

-Example:
 ```js
 class Type {}
 class Subtype extends Type {}